Level Loop Pile

 are available in not only loop style, but in other styles like shag, cables, and friezés.

 Shags are back and more stylish than ever!
 The new shags combine a variety of yarn

 thickness and textures to make a trendy and bold statement in your home.

-Now that you have an idea about construction and texture, select one or two or three
+Now that you have an idea about construction and texture of carpet styles, select one to three

 styles that you like.
-Ask the expert at your Abbey showroom to show you examples.
+Then come to your local Abbey Carpet & Floor and ask the expert at your Abbey showroom show you examples.